esimmons1/UbadahWebsiteTest/README.md

 How to view it:
 ---------------
-You can view the project by opening the `index.html` file in your browser.
-No server setup is required.
+You can view the project by opening the file in processing (Thats what I used).
+I have not made my own website for it, just testing

 Why I made it:
 --------------